walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 ![sherlock holmes article clipping](/assets/holmes.png)

 The process of using software to extract the text from an image of a text is called **optical character recognition** or OCR.
-Running this image through tesseract, a common tool for OCR'ing text,
+Running this image through tesseract, a common tool for OCR'ing text, I get something like this:

+Still recognizable